andriiSad/instagram/README.md

 # instagram

-Intagram clone app using Firebase and provider package.
+Instagram clone app using Firebase and provider package.